grid-line

 In addition to higher compensation and shorter work weeks, wellness benefits are an attractive perk in an increasingly expensive economy.

-As proof of the importance of this, around 2 in 5 American employers increased mental health benefits coverage during the pandemic.
+As proof of the importance of this, 91% of employers anticipate greater investment in mental health solutions this year.

 Happier Employees Cost Less